edward-tohr/ffv-mcalc/README.md

 # ffv-mcalc
 Calculates and displays M values for FF5.

+Presently works with SNES and GBA versions.

+Requires version 2.2 or higher of https://github.com/TASVideos/BizHawk/releases

 TODO:

 - ~~"next M at" for the rest of the M values~~